New Student Registration and Orientation at Spring Valley in Glenwood Springs

 New Student Registration (NSR) Frequently Asked Questions

-When is New Student Registration and New Student Orientation?
+When is New Student Registration (NSR) and Orientation?

-New Student Orientation for all Students will start on Friday, January 11 in the afternoon and will end on Saturday evening.
+Orientation for all Students will start on Friday, August 23 in the afternoon and will end on Sunday evening.

 How do I sign up for New Student Registration?